dadish/Babel/Readme.md

 ### translations (Page method)
-This method will return the pages that were assigned as a translation for all `$languages`.
+This method will return the pages that were assigned as a translation for all `$languages` that available for that page.
 Or an empty `PageArray` if no translations are available.
 #####Syntax
 ```php
 $page->translations();